 Biography

-Edward is a PhD researcher at the UK Dementia Research Institute, Cardiff University.
+Edward (Ed) Birt is a PhD researcher at the UK Dementia Research Institute, Cardiff University.
 He grew up in Gloucester and studied Biochemistry at Newcastle University before completing an MSc in Human and Molecular Genetics at the University of Sheffield.
-Prior to his PhD, he worked as a Genetic Technologist at Bristol’s Genomics Laboratory, gaining experience in clinical genomics within regulated healthcare environments.
+Before his PhD he worked as a Genetic Technologist in the Bristol Genetics Laboratory (North Bristol NHS Trust), gaining experience in clinical genomics within regulated, accredited healthcare settings.

-His research focuses on the molecular mechanisms underlying neurodegenerative disease, driven in part by his own experience with neurological conditions.
-Alongside his academic work, Edward is actively involved in community engagement through table tennis, serving as President of Cardiff University Table Tennis Club and supporting sessions for individuals living with Parkinson’s disease.
+His research combines computational modelling with genome-engineered human stem-cell models to study the molecular mechanisms of neurodegenerative disease, an interest driven in part by his own experience of a neurological condition.
+He also built a copy-number analysis pipeline now used by the Centre for Neuropsychiatric Genetics and Genomics for routine quality control across Cardiff labs.
+Alongside his research, Ed is active in community engagement through table tennis, as President and now Vice-President of Cardiff University Table Tennis Club, and supports sessions for people living with Parkinson's disease.

 Honours & awards